-How Do You Know If You Need a Blog Or A Resource Center On Your Website?
+Do I Need a Blog Or A Resource Center On My Website?

 We often suggest that our clients have a resource center for articles, videos, podcasts, etc. on their website.
 And sometimes we get the question, “why can’t we just put that information on our blog?”